GregRos/preszr/README.md

 `preszr` is a *pre-serialization* library that allows you to serialize objects with meaningful references, prototypes, and arbitrary data types.

-It works by taking those objects and encoding them into simple objects with only JSON-legal data - the kind that can be understood by any serializer, whether it's `JSON.stringify` or anything else.
+It works by encoding complex objects using a flat, highly compact format with only JSON-legal data - the kind that can be understood by any serializer.
 It's similar, but not related to, the [preserialize](https://preserialize.readthedocs.io/en/latest/) Python package.

 If you're curious about how `preszr` works, refer to the <u>Preszr Output</u>.